 2) Let Go Of The Things You Can’t Change

-3) To Stop Expecting The Worst, Get Things Down On Paper
+3) To Stop Expecting The Worst, Get Things Down On The Paper

-If you’re not a fan of journaling your thoughts out, you can also try creating a plan for the worst possible scenario.
-For example, if you expect to lose your job because you failed a project, sit down and write a plan of things you can do if it actually happened.
+If you’re not a fan of journaling your thoughts out, you can also try creating a plan for the absolute worst possible scenario.
+For example, if you expect to lose your job because you failed a project, sit down, and write a plan of things you can do if it actually happened.
 This can help you to see that the scenario you fear may not be THAT bad and that you can actually cope with whatever happens.

 4) Start A Thought Diary

 With such analysis, not only can you encourage yourself to think logically, but you can also read your entries later and compare what actually happened to what you thought was going to happen.
 This will help you to stop expecting the worst in the future because you will be building a new framework of thinking in your mind.

 5) Things Can Actually Turn Out In Your Favor

-If you think about it, things rarely turn out the way you imagine…
+If you think about it, things rarely turn out the worst way you imagine…

 Think back over all of the situations you were expecting the worst to happen.
-You’ll probably realize that most of them turned out completely differently to how you thought they would, and some of them even turned out somewhat useful to you.
+You’ll probably realize that most of them turned out completely different from how you thought they would, and some of them even turned out somewhat useful to you.

 6) Realize That Your Mind Is Just Trying To Protect You

-Sometimes people are more prone to expecting the worst because they’re using it as a way of protecting themselves.
+Sometimes people are more prone to expecting the worst because they’re using it as a way to protect themselves.
 After all, if you always expect the worst, you will rarely be disappointed.
-And sometimes you may even feel like worrying means you care.
+And sometimes, you may even feel like worrying means you care.

 7) Identify What You Have Control Over